barumau/pandunia/english/english-pandunia.md

 thallium - talium
 than (as, compared to) - ce
 thank (thanks, thank you) - danke
-thanks to - danko de
+thanks to - a danke de
 that is (in other words, i.e., alias) - alonamo
 the - la
 the Grenadines - Grenadin nesia